 There are several options for cutting wood.
 One of these is the circular saw.
 But if you already have other types of saws in your workshop, is it still necessary to have a circular saw?
 And how do you determine when to use a circular saw, and not your table saw, for example, which is a pretty handy tool.

 When cutting large pieces of wood on a table saw becomes dangerous, the circular saw is the best alternative.
 Also, on building sites, when you require a powerful yet compact saw, or when you need to make vertical cuts, the circular saw is the preferable choice.

 I’ll go into greater detail in this article, with a few clear case studies to help you understand when to use a circular saw.
-That way, you’ll be able to envision yourself in a couple of scenarios when a circular saw is a preferable choice.
-To assist you, I will also demonstrate how to use a circular saw step by step, how to prevent circular saw kickback, as well as what you can do to keep yourself safe when using this equipment.
+That way, you’ll be able to envision yourself in a couple of scenarios when a circle saw is a preferable choice.
+To assist you, I will also demonstrate how to use a circular saw step by step, how to prevent kickback with this type of saw, as well as what you can do to keep yourself safe when using this equipment.